 The mainboard houses your PC’s central processing unit or the CPU, RAM, and connector for output and input devices.
 It also has your computer’s internal clock attached to it.
 This internal clock is essential to help your computer show the correct time and date even after you unplug your PC.
 Furthermore, it has RAM slots, which means that the more RAM slots your mainboard has, the more efficient your computer will work.

 It’s also home to the processor and heatsinks.
-The heatsinks are crucial because they prevent your computer from overheating.
+It is essential that your computer has heatsinks so that there is no overheating.
 This is very important because if your computer overheats, its processing speed decreases sufficiently, which in turn causes a lag in your computer’s working, reducing its efficiency.

 Moreover, the mainboard also has expansion slots.
 You can use these slots to plug in cards like video cards, network cards into your computer.
 Everything and every part of your computer’s hard drive plug-in and connects with the mainboard.
 Even your computer’s fan, power supply, in and out cords like USBs, audio plug-in, etc., all attach or plug into the motherboard.

 We all know and understand the importance and significance of the main or system board.
 The main or system board usually referred to as the motherboard of your computer, is the computer’s hard drive, without which your computer will be a box.
 You must have heard the term motherboard when talking about computers or laptops, but it might not be very clear to hear about logic boards.

 The motherboard, usually abbreviated to mobo, is also called the mainboard, system board, or logic board.
 This term is a generic or general term used for this piece of hardware.
 This hardware is used in the build of many devices ranging from laptops to computers to even televisions.